CedricAllain/dripp/README.md

 python eval_sample.py
 ```

-> When run in parallel with 40 CPU, takes approximately
+> When run in parallel with 40 CPU, takes approximately 25 minutes (including 20 minutes for the CDL).

 To get the results on [MNE somatosensory dataset](https://mne.tools/dev/overview/datasets_index.html#somatosensory) (figures 5, A.3, A.4 in paper)